Alice: Madness Returns Review

 Alice: Madness Returns 7.5

-Defensively Alice can deploy an umbrella which is able reflect and block attacks.
+Defensively, Alice can deploy an umbrella which is able to reflect and block attacks.
 She can also drop a decoy rabbit and explode it with a push of the button on the remote detonator or wait till the timer runs out.
 More often than not, it is used to place on switches to manipulate the environment.
 Evading and dodging enemy attacks is her most useful defense tool.
-Who wouldn’t love dodging enemy attacks by turning into a bunch of butterflies?
+Who wouldn't love dodging enemy attacks by turning into a bunch of butterflies?

-There are plenty of platforms that make use of Alice’s triple jump, as well as her ability to shrink down in size after drinking the juice.
-The juice allows her to see secret areas, and platforms that would be otherwise invisible to the naked eye.
+There are plenty of platforms that make use of Alice's triple jump, as well as her ability to shrink down in size after drinking the juice.
+The juice allows her to see secret areas and platforms that would be otherwise invisible to the naked eye.

-If you fall over a ledge or miss a jump, you lose just a tiny bit of life and get placed pretty close to where you fell, but if you are killed in combat you could have quite a hike to get back to where you were.
+If you fall over a ledge or miss a jump, you lose just a tiny bit of life and get placed pretty close to where you fell, but if you are killed in combat, you could have quite a hike to get back to where you were.

 Simply Put